Boolooroo Rest Area — 24hr Free Camping Guide 2026 for Senior Grey Nomads

 |---|---|

-Also see our broader guide to senior grey nomad caravan park stay planning if you are mixing free stops with paid caravan parks.
+Also see our broader guide to senior grey nomad caravan park stay planning if you mix free overnight stops with paid caravan parks.

 16. Frequently Asked Questions — Boolooroo Rest Area for Grey Nomads